• Skip to primary navigation

 Related Recipes

-For other delicious borek recipes why not try:
+For other delicious savory pie recipes why not try:

 Su Boregi - Water Borek

-I hope you enjoy the process of making these delicious savoury pies as much as you would enjoy eating them! 🙂
+I hope you enjoy the process of making this hearty and flavorsome Egyptian Goulash recipe as much as you enjoy eating it! 🙂

 Print Recipe Pin Recipe